Expert Deposition Notice

 11. Copies of all emails and all other correspondence by and between the Deponent and the Defense attorneys and other parties in this case.

-13. Copies of any and documents, including your own bills and invoices, which reflect any payment for medical legal services in this case.
+13. Copies of any and all documents, including your own bills and invoices, which reflect any payment for medical and legal services in this case.

 14. Copies of all notes you created pertaining to this case whether created in paper format or on a computer or other electronic device.

-15. Copies of the pages of Plaintiff’s expert witnesses’ deposition testimony which contain statements and or opinions which you disagree with.
+15. Copies of the pages of Plaintiff’s expert witnesses’ deposition testimony, which contain statements and or opinions that you disagree with.

-16. Copies of any medical articles and any other publication which were authored or cop-authored by the Deponent which relate to the medical issues involved in this case.
+16. Copies of any medical articles and any other publication that were authored or co-authored by the Deponent that relate to the medical issues involved in this case.

 17. A copy of your bill for expert witness services you have provided to date in this case.

-18. A copy of any guidelines and/or rules and/or protocols which are published by any medical professional organization which you believe are reasonable for physicians such as the Defendants in this case to have followed for the medical treatment of John Q. Public.
+18. A copy of any guidelines and/or rules and/or protocols which are published by any medical professional organization that you believe are reasonable for physicians, such as the Defendants in this case, to have followed for the medical treatment of John Q. Public.

-20. Copies of any and all depositions which you have given in medical malpractice cases in the last five years.
+20. Copies of any and all depositions that you have given in medical malpractice cases in the last five years.

 IF ANY OF THE ABOVE REQUESTED MATERIALS ARE ON A DATA DISC, THE DEPONENT IS REQUESTED TO BRING COPIES OF THE DATA DISC WITH HIM/HER TO THE DEPOSITION.